R3ZV/conway-asm/README.md

 2
 3 // fifth cell at (2,3)
 0 // type - if it is 0 we encrypt if it is 1 we decrypt
-coe // what to encrypt / decrypt
+text // what to encrypt / decrypt
 5 // k - number of generations to go through
 ```

 The encryption / decryption is as follows:

 Given the extended matrix after "k" generations, we concatenate
-all the lines, from left to right and we consider it as our key.
+all the lines, from left to right, and we consider it as our key.

 We make it so that our message and our key are of the same length and we
-XOR all the values, one by one, what results from that we convert to ascii and
+XOR all the values, one by one, what results from that we convert to ASCII
-that is our answer.
+and that is our answer.

 **Example**: